MuhamedAyoub/MuhamedAyoub/README.md

 # 💫 About Me: HI, I AM A FULL STACK Software Engineer
-🔭 I’m currently working on Remote acadimic Exam  platform <br>👯 I’m looking to collaborate on open source web projects<br>🌱 I’m currently learning more about Devops Engineering  <br>💬 Ask me about the Backend engineering
+🔭 I’m currently working on Online Payment System <br>👯 I’m looking to collaborate on open source software projects<br>🌱 I’m currently learning more about MLOPS Engineering  <br>💬 Ask me about the Backend engineering

 ## 🌐 Socials: